WaterlessPiano2/Portfolio/pages/posts/pragueHckerHouse.md

 For the front end, the most in-demand skills are React with NextJS with Solana library for Javascript.
 To get familiar with the Solana libraries, I created the NFTs page on this website to learn more about how to fetch data from the Solana chain and connect a wallet to my site.
 I have made this in the first 2 days of the hackathon.

 One of the benefits of working here was that everyone uses the same tech stack.
 If I ever got stuck, I could always ask someone random next to me, and we could solve the issue together.

 ## Networking

 This was very special event for networking.
 Many like-minded people who share a common interest were all under one roof.
 Everyone was very friendly and always happy to introduce themselves and talk about their projects.

-WIP
+I met and spoke to investors and people who work at VC firms first time in my life.
+They gave me some incredible life, career and entrepreneurial tips that I will never forget.

+I also met a lot of entrepreneurs, each in different stages of their careers.
+I learnt how important it is to have a co-founder when starting a company.
+I also learnt that it never gets easier when you are running a business.

+I met a lot of developers who all were working or learning the same technologies.
+Hearing people talk about the same technology in their languages felt good.
+They were very eager to talk about their projects, which was interesting.

 ## Partys

-WIP
+I attended three private parties with great food, music and drinks.

+The first one was in one of the best clubs in Prague called CrossClub.
+It was 15 minutes walk from the hacker house.
+The best part of this venue was that it was covered in fantastic steel structures everywhere.

+The second event was in the Lobkowicz Palace at Prague Castle.
+We were situated at the museum/ballroom.
+There were Professional dancers, Live music and DJs.
+Also, we got a tour of the Palace from William Lobkowicz, which also gave some inspirational speeches.

+The final party was in the Coal mill, around 40 mins away, so we took the Solana Express to get there.
+Again fantastic food, drinks, dancers and music.
+The headlining Dj of the night was Ben Bohmer from Anjunadeep, one of my favourite deep house DJs.

 ## Food and Drink

 One of the week's highlights was the fantastic food and drinks I got to consume.
-It was especially good so we didn't have to go out and hunt for food and spend more time building, networking and exchanging ideas.
+It was especially good, so we didn't have to go out and hunt for food and spend more time building, networking and exchanging ideas.

 There was a bar with unlimited soft drinks and caffeine all day and alcohol from the afternoon, acting as a catalyst for networking.
-Breakfast nibbles at the bar and open buffet food were available for lunch and dinner, all local high quality and tastiy food.
-And again all for free.
+Breakfast nibbles at the bar and open buffet food were available for lunch and dinner, all local high quality and tasty food.

-Also in the 3 partys we attended, there again unlimitied free food and alcohol.
+Also at the three parties we attended, there again loads of food and alcohol.
 I tried caviar for the first time in one of these events.

 ## Miscellaneous